 Each year the Youth of Cherry Log Christian Church in connection with the Outreach Council collect cans of soup to share with the Gilmer and Fannin Food Banks.
-In 2015, we collected 2300 cans.

 The Craddock Center exists to enrich the lives of the people of Southern Appalachia through programs of education, cultural enhancement, and service, encouraging communities, families, and children to advance educationally, socially, and spiritually.For more information or to volunteer please contact the Craddock Center at 706-632-1772.

 449 Industrial Blvd, Suite 120, Ellijay, GA 30540